javier-benavide/IncludesFunctionChallenge/README.md

 # HighestPalindromeExercise

 Hi!
-Welcome to the real-time exercise of Neat's interview.
+Welcome to the real-time exercise of Neat's mini challenge 04-03-2022

 **Please read all this file first**